EthicsMeridian Code Of Ethics

 - Referrals from residents, physicians, other individuals, professionals or institutions shall be accepted without providing or offering anything of value in exchange for referrals.

 - Associates/employees are expected to maintain records and charts regarding residents and reimbursement that are accurate and are expected to retain such records in accordance with Meridian policies and regulatory directives on record retention and record keeping.
-All resident medical records and personnel files and records shall be confidential and shall be released only in accordance with HIPPA requirements and Meridian policy.
+All resident medical records and personnel files and records shall be confidential and shall be released only in accordance with HIPAA requirements and Meridian policy.

 - Property and equipment of each Meridian community shall be used by associates/employees in the performance of their job duties and only for the community’s business and benefit.